How Peak Load Can Impact the Cost of Your HVAC System

 The greatest challenges associated with the HVAC design process come from understanding airflow, maintaining comfort level despite temperature changes, and identifying the energy needed to operate an efficient system.

 Load modeling is a critical element in the design of HVAC systems and serves as a foundation for calculating a rate of energy in accordance with specified conditions for indoor environments.
 Specialized software lends itself to determining the optimal design of piping, ductwork, and heating/cooling components for a higher degree of confidence in the final product.
-The results from these tools offer better precision for sizing and improved HVAC cost-optimization.
+The results from these tools offer better precision for sizing and improved HVAC cost optimization.
 Using these tools also streamlines workflow to fulfill tasks in an innovative and organized manner.

 How Can Engineers Use Software to Communicate their Predictions with Owners?

 The design process for a building can be dynamic, and client expectations and communication are fundamental to the way engineers manage their project.
 Beyond wanting to ensure a building's comfort and efficiency, owners look to the skill and knowledge of the engineer to make recommendations.
-Once a building's manager is made aware of ways to reduce HVAC demands, and the advantages of doing so, they can make informed decisions, improving the project outcomes..
-Strategies to reduce HVAC systems costs, as well as minimizing energy and maintenance expenses, might include:

 • Increasing energy efficiency